Newmarket-Tay Power Distribution Ltd. (NTPDL) is an Ontario Energy

 On the basis of all his experience, Phil can make contributions in a variety of industries and areas of corporate oversight including strategic implementation, leadership effectiveness, structure and governance.

-Scott Warnock is serving his fifth term on Tay Township Council and his second as Mayor.
+Scott Warnock is serving his sixth term on Tay Township Council and his third as Mayor.

 Scott and his wife Mary live in Victoria Harbour and have three sons and two granddaughters.
 Scott came to the political world after a lengthy career in broadcasting with stops in Huntsville, Midland and Barrie.
-Scott is an active member of the sports community in Tay Township coaching minor baseball, running a flag football league and sponsoring youth soccer.
-Scott also is still active with music with his own award winning mobile disc jockey service.
+Scott is a sponsor of several Tay Township events including Canada Day, Port-a-Rama and Youth Soccer.
+He has disc jockeyed youth dances in both Victoria Harbour and Port McNicoll for over two decades.

 Mayor Warnock is looking forward to the challenges and the opportunities that await as a member of the Board of Newmarket-Tay Power Distribution Ltd.